filakhtov/gentoo-use-docs/net-misc/iputils.md

 This flag should normally be disabled, because these tests are mainly used by the maintainers, testers and developers.

-### tftpd
-Pass the `-DBUILD_TFTPD=true` option to the meson build commmand.
-Build and install the `tftpd` server component for TFTP (Trivial File Transfer Protocol) support, that is most commonly used for network boot (PXE).

-This flag can safely be disabled unless TFTP server is required (e.g. to run PXE booting server or flashing firmware into certain routers).

 ### tracepath
 Pass the `-DBUILD_TRACEPATH=true` option to the meson build commmand.
 Build and install the `tracepath` tool.
 If `ipv6` flag is also enabled tracepath will be built with IPv6 protocol support and the `tracepath6` compatibility link will be created.

 This flag can safely be disabled if `tracepath` tool is not required (e.g. for network diagnostics/debugging).

-### traceroute6
-Only works if the `ipv6` flag is enabled.
-Pass the `-DBUILD_TRACEROUTE6=true` option to the meson build command.
-Build and install the `traceroute6` tool.
-This flag conflicts with [net-analyzer/traceroute](../../net-analyzer/traceroute.md).

-This flag is not recommended because it only installs IPv6 protocol oriented tool and does not work for IPv4 protocol.
-It is necessary to install `traceroute` via standalone package if IPv4 protocol support is desired.